-Negro Leagues ambassador Buck O’Neil among among six voted into Baseball Hall of Fame
+Negro Leagues ambassador Buck O’Neil among six voted into baseball Hall of Fame

 “The added happiness that I have,” said Kaat, who also played with the Washington Senators, Chicago White Sox, New York Yankees, Philadelphia Phillies and St. Louis Cardinals, “in addition to a lot of the other men going into the Hall of Fame, is that I get to share it with my teammate Tony Oliva, who I have known for so long since he came up as a kid and developed into a Gold Glove outfielder.
 For us Minnesota Twins, it’s going to be a great summer.”

-The Havana-born Miñoso, who died at 89 in 2015, spent three years in the Negro Leagues before joining the Cleveland Indians’ organization ahead of the 1949 season.
+The Havana-born Miñoso, who died at 89 in 2015, spent three years in the Negro Leagues before joining the Cleveland Indians organization ahead of the 1949 season.
 Two years later, he reached the major leagues on a full-time basis with the White Sox, with whom Miñoso made an immediate impact.
 He finished second in the 1951 rookie of the year voting, earned seven all-star selections with the White Sox and won three Gold Gloves as an outfielder.
 After retiring in 1964, his enduring popularity with White Sox fans was such that they brought him back for brief stints in 1976 and 1980, giving him major league experience in five decades.

 Miñoso also was an inspiration to many who followed him to the majors.
 “Minnie Miñoso is to Latin ballplayers what Jackie Robinson is to black ballplayers,” Hall of Famer Orlando Cepeda wrote in his autobiography.